IQ404/study-notes/README.md

 ### `/usr`

-A directory that contains user programs.
+A directory that contains user programs (e.g., the Python application).

 ### `/home`